willkg/blog/posts/mozilla/tecken_worker_exit.rst

 ..
 [2] You can't see this unless you're a Mozilla employee.

+   2025-10-05: We no longer have this Grafana instance.

 When the lines go up, disk is being used for processing files.
 When an upload request is done being processed, the files are removed, so the line should go back down again.